material-components/material-components-web/packages/mdc-tab-indicator/README.md

 `mdc-tab-indicator` | Mandatory.
 Sets up the tab indicator to slide between states `mdc-tab-indicator--active` | Optional.
 Visually activates the indicator `mdc-tab-indicator--fade` | Optional.
-Sets up the tab indicator fade in on activation and fade out on deactivation `mdc-tab-indicator--bar` | Optional.
-Denotes a bar in the tab indicator `mdc-tab-indicator--icon` | Optional.
-Denotes an icon in the tab indicator
+Sets up the tab indicator fade in on activation and fade out on deactivation `mdc-tab-indicator--underline` | Optional.
+Denotes an underline tab indicator `mdc-tab-indicator--icon` | Optional.
+Denotes an icon tab indicator

 ### Sass Mixins